canonical/proxy-confdb-demo/README.md

 Confdbs separate snaps from their configuration, enabling easier cross-snap configuration sharing.
 A confdb is defined using a [`confdb-schema` assertion](https://documentation.ubuntu.com/core/reference/assertions/confdb-schema/) which looks like this:

+> [!IMPORTANT]
+> When modifying your views or schema, you must bump the `revision` number.
+Forgetting to increment it is a common mistake: the assertion will be acknowledged, but your changes won't take effect.

 ```yaml
 type: confdb-schema
 authority-id: <your-account-id>